deepcharles/AgroTrack/README.md

 ```bash
 pip install -e . # note the "." at the end
 ```

-AgroTrack is a Python package designed to track farmers' irrigation decisions using thermal remote sensing.
-It employs hydrological similarity to identify nearby natural pixels and construct a delta LST (Land Surface Temperature) tensor.
+## Tools
 The package consists of multiple modules, with two key components for tracking farmers' decisions in time and space:

 1. **Modules for mapping irrigated areas:**
    - **extract_natural_land_cover_lst:** This function identifies nearby hydrologically similar natural pixels and creates a baseline temperature by averaging their temperatures.